dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 prior to each process initiating the SSH connections to each of the nodes in that process.

-Note for now, there is just one security group (SG id) for all the nodes in the execution run (fleet) but the code is designed from the bottom up to support multiple and unique security groups per process in the future.
+Note for now, there is just one security group (SG id) for all the nodes in the execution run (fleet) but the code is designed from the bottom up to support multiple AND unique security groups per process (sg_ids) in the future.
 This was discussed briefly in the
 UPDATE mentioned above.
 That UPDATE is required background reading to understand why things are done that way that they are in this update.